Skip to main content

 Investing involves risk; principal loss is possible.
 Debt or fixed income securities are subject to market risk, credit risk, interest rate risk, call risk, derivatives risk, dollar roll transaction risk and income risk.
 As interest rates rise, bond prices fall.
 Below investment grade or high yield debt securities are subject to liquidity risk and heightened credit risk.
 Preferred securities are subordinated to bonds and other debt instruments in a company’s capital structure and therefore are subject to greater credit risk.
 Foreign investments involve additional risks, including currency fluctuation, political and economic instability, lack of liquidity and differing legal and accounting standards.
 These risks may be magnified in emerging markets.
 Asset-backed and mortgage-backed securities are subject to additional risks such as prepayment risk, liquidity risk, default risk and adverse economic developments.
 The value of convertible securities may decline in response to such factors as rising interest rates and fluctuations in the market price of the underlying securities.
 Senior loans are subject to loan settlement risk due to the lack of established settlement standards or remedies for failure to settle.
 These investments are subject to credit risk and potentially limited liquidity, as well as interest rate risk, currency risk, prepayment and extension risk, and inflation risk.
 Any investment in collateralized loan obligations or other structured vehicles involves significant risks not associated with more conventional investment alternatives.

-Investors should contact a tax advisor regarding the suitability of tax-exempt investments in their portfolio.
+Investors should contact a tax professional regarding the appropriateness of tax-exempt investments in their portfolio.
 If sold prior to maturity, municipal securities are subject to gain/losses based on the level of interest rates, market conditions and the credit quality of the issuer.
 Income may be subject to the alternative minimum tax (AMT) and/or state and local taxes, based on the state of residence.
 Income from municipal bonds held by a portfolio could be declared taxable because of unfavorable changes in tax laws, adverse interpretations by the Internal Revenue Service or state tax authorities, or noncompliant conduct of a bond issuer.
 It is important to review your investment objectives, risk tolerance and liquidity needs before choosing an investment style or manager.

 Nuveen, LLC provides investment solutions through its investment specialists.